Dhruv-Datta/Server-Usage-Log/README.md

 Another use case would be to understand if a server is coming a little too close to the max memory usage requirement.
 It can give you a good indicator of when to upgrade a server if the usage is being logged close to maximum capacity.

 ## Server Usage Log 1.0
-This usage log is written in python and
+This usage log is written in python and has a few moving parts to get it set up correctly.
+In order for this log to be used in its full potential, we reccomend the following setup process:
+1. Download Server-Usage-Log-1.0.py
+2. Edit the file path in the code.....

 ```python